 Q: How would you rate the public transport in Santiago?
 What are the different options?
 Do you need to own a car?

-A: The public transport is definitely one big advantage about Santiago, and Chile in general.
+A: Public transport is definitely one big advantage of Santiago, and Chile in general.
 Buses go all over the country, including many small towns.
 Taxis are everywhere, but of course are not the least expensive option.
 The colectivos have fixed lower prices.
-These are basically collective taxis with short, specific routes, and allow (shared) use of their trunk.
+These are basically collective taxis with short, specific routes, and allow (shared) use of their boot.
 The metro (subway) costs a little over a dollar, but does not go to all points of the city.
 The micro (city bus) goes almost everywhere and is the least expensive of all.
 Like the subway, it is completely packed (think sardines) during rush hour, and there are times you cannot even board.
-On several occasions I’ve ended up hoofing it several blocks due to the packed buses, so I’ve learned to allow extra time, especially when going into Vitacura, Nuñoa and Las Condes.
+On several occasions, I’ve ended up hoofing it several blocks due to the packed buses, so I’ve learned to allow extra time, especially when going into Vitacura, Nuñoa and Las Condes.

 Q: How would you rate the healthcare in Santiago?
 Have you had any particularly good/bad experiences with regards to doctors and hospitals?
 Are there any hospitals you would recommend?

-The clinica is definitely preferable over public hospitals which are overcrowded, appear unsanitary and whose service is more impersonal.
+The clinica is definitely preferable to public hospitals which are overcrowded, appear unsanitary and whose service is more impersonal.

 The more you know about your medical problem, the more positive experience you will have when receiving care.
 So research your symptoms, ailments, and any related medications so you can explain your needs in very specific terms.
 I have heard stories of people being misdiagnosed, re-examined, etc., causing a lot of frustration as well as wasted time and money.

 Q: What are the biggest safety issues facing expats living in Santiago?
 Are there any areas expats should avoid?